PHES-ODM/PHES-ODM-Mapper/README.md

 ## Introduction

-This repository provides all tools required for mapping between various wastewater reporting database formats.
+This repository provides all tools required for mapping between various wastewater reporting database formats and the [Public Health Environmental Surveillance Open Data Model (PHES-ODM)](https://phes-odm.org).
 Currently supported are conversion from NWSS Reporting to ODM v2 and ODM v1 to ODM v2.
 More database formats will be provided as needed, and custom conversions can be created.
 To add support for other databases, see [Custom Modules](#custom-modules) below.
 If you require help in creating custom modules, contact [mwellman@ohri.ca](mailto:mwellman@orhi.ca).

 ## Installation